NYCPlanning/labs-factfinder-api/README.md

 ## Local development

 - Clone this repo `https://github.com/NYCPlanning/labs-factfinder-api.git`
-- Install Dependencies `npm install`
+- Install Dependencies `yarn install`
-- Create `.env` file based on `.env-example` with your mongo uri
+- Create `.env` file based on `.env-example` with your mongo uri and postgresql connection string
 - Start the server `npm run devstart`

 ## Architecture

+The api has three endpoints.

+`/search` returns search results for addresses, neighborhoods, etc.  Uses geosearch, and carto tables to return autocomplete suggestions.

+`/selection` sets and gets collections of census geometries.
+Uses mongodb to store an array of geoids that the user selected.

+`/profile` returns census/acs data for a given profile type and geographic selection.
+Queries postgresql using pg-promise.

 ### Caching
 The dokku plugin `nginx-cache` via [https://github.com/koalalorenzo/dokku-nginx-cache](https://github.com/koalalorenzo/dokku-nginx-cache) is enabled for this app, but nginx won't cache if expressjs is not returning a cache-control header.